 Taiwan in April: Best Places to Visit

-April is a great time for exploring cities, hiking, or visiting outdoor attractions across Taiwan, such as Taroko Gorge.
+April is a great time for exploring cities, hiking, or visiting outdoor attractions across Taiwan, such as Taroko Gorge in Hualien.
 It’s also just right for hitting the beach in the far south, for example in Kenting or Dulan, or exploring the many things to do in Yilan in northeastern Taiwan.

-The April long weekend (April 2-5, 2020) is referred to as Spring Scream in Kenting.
+The April long weekend (April 2-5, 2021) is referred to as Spring Scream in Kenting.
 The original Spring Scream music festival is an alternative/rock-oriented music & arts festival that has been running since 1995 and is usually held on the grassland at Eluanbi Lighthouse on the southernmost tip of Taiwan.
 However, due to decreasing popularity, the Spring Scream Rock Music Festival has been moved to a different venue in recent years.
 The 2021 event will take place; keep an eye on their website for the location announcement.

 The Fulong International Sand Sculpture Art Festival at Fulong Beach, one of the most popular beaches with easy reach from Taipei, usually kicks off in mid to late April, but you have until August to check it out.
 The festival features some truly impressive and enormous sand sculptures, and really is a must-see!

-April is the tail end of the cherry blossom season; you can still see them in the high mountains, such as at Alishan, but with limited hotels at the popular tourist resort, you’ll need to book a room at Alishan way, way in advance to be there for the cherry blossoms (and this remains true despite the reduction in foreign visitors in 2020; may locals still want to go there too).
+April is the tail end of the cherry blossom season; you can still see them in the high mountains, such as at Alishan, but with limited hotels at the popular tourist resort, you’ll need to book a room at Alishan way, way in advance to be there for the cherry blossoms (even when foreign tourism is down; Alishan is really popular among locals, too!)